GEM-benchmark/NL-Augmenter/README.md

 ### Creating a transformation
 1. In the file `transformation.py`, rename the class `ButterFingersPerturbation` to `MyAwesomeTransformation` and choose one of the interfaces from the `interfaces/` folder.
 See the full list of options [here.](interfaces)
 2. Now put all your creativity in implementing the `generate` method.
 If you intend to use external libraries, add them with their version numbers in [`requirements.txt`](requirements.txt)
-3. Once done add at least 5 example pairs as test cases in the file `test.json` so that no one breaks your code inadvertently and update `my_awesome_transformation/README.md`.
+3. Once you are done, add at least 5 example pairs as test cases in the file `test.json` so that no one breaks your code inadvertently and update `my_awesome_transformation/README.md` to describe your transformation.

 **Testing and evaluating**